mooltipass/moolticute/README.md

 ### Licensing

 Moolticute is free software: you can redistribute it and/or modify it under the terms of the GNU Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+For any question feel free to contact Mathieu Stephan through this repository.